cafuego/fail2ban/README.txt

 These are pre-configured to firewall any matching addresses for 1 week.

+The filter is disabled by default in jail.conf.

-Both the system utility and this module are pre-configured with localhost whitelisted.
+The system utility and this module are pre-configured with localhost whitelisted.
+The module also automatically whitelists the IP address of the administrator who enabled it on the site.

 == Installation ==